WurmWillem/Rox/README.md

 You can either download the source code or ask me for a binary and I'll send you an executable for your platform.

-- Create a file called "file.lox" in the same directory as the project and execute the command cargo run without additional arguments. this will give you full access to Rox, statements included.
+- Create a file called "file.lox" in the same directory as the project and execute the command cargo run --release without additional arguments. this will give you full access to Rox, statements included.
   ```
-  cargo run
+  cargo run --release
   ```

 - Or execute it with the command cargo run "expression" as such.
 This will only work for expressions, not statements.